-Change is inevitable, the only thing that remains static is users’ approach to find a solution that is more efficient and economical.
+Change is inevitable, the only thing that remains static is users’ approach to finding a solution that is more efficient and economical.
 The same goes for applications, which have evolved a lot in the course of recent years, starting from the Multi-Page Application (MPA) to a faster and extremely responsive Single Page Applications (SPAs).
-To amplify market reach and meet the customer needs, the companies are focusing on providing solutions that enhance the user experience.
+To amplify market reach and meet customer needs, the companies are focusing on providing solutions that enhance the user experience.

 Application Security, being one of the major points of concern in SPAs as well as a contributing factor in the user experience, should be handled carefully.
-In this highly techno-friendly world, the SPAs are no more limited to mobile devices and computers – it has reached to television and IoT based gadgets as well, requiring it to be more versatile, efficient, and fast.
+In this highly techno-friendly world, the SPAs are no more limited to mobile devices and computers – it has reached television and IoT-based gadgets as well, requiring them to be more versatile, efficient, and fast.
 Hence, controlling and maintaining the security of the application brings about a significantly more mind-boggling programming condition with these many moving pieces, requiring you to take care of the various security factors like authentication and authorization at the client end.

 - Authentication — the process of determining whether a user is the same who actually they claim to be.

 - Authorization — the process of determining what resources are accessible to the given user, and at what level.

-Considering the versatility of SPAs and security requirements, Microsoft has come up with a revolutionary idea of shifting the Authorisation and Authentication control to the backend i.e. .net itself by adding the authentication parameter(similar to the Web Apps project templates) to the project template of Angular as well as React, as introduced in ASP.NET Core 3.0.
+Considering the versatility of SPAs and security requirements, Microsoft has come up with a revolutionary idea of shifting the Authorization and Authentication control to the backend i.e. .net itself by adding the authentication parameter(similar to the Web Apps project templates) to the project template of Angular as well as React, as introduced in ASP.NET Core 3.0.

-According to Microsoft, “ASP.NET Core 3.0 and the later versions offer authentication in Single Page Apps (SPAs) using the support for API authorization.
-ASP.NET Core Identity for authenticating and storing users is combined with IdentityServer for implementing OIDC.”
+According to Microsoft, “The ASP.NET Core 3.1 and later templates offer authentication in Single Page Apps (SPAs) using the support for API authorization.
+ASP.NET Core Identity for authenticating and storing users is combined with Duende Identity Server for implementing OpenID Connect.”

 - Identity — Identity, a membership system for authentication and authorization of the user, is closely related to the UI of the ASP.NET application and manages the attributes related to the user.

 - OIDC — OIDC refers to OpenID Connect, which is an identity and authentication protocol layer built and placed above the OAuth protocol that allows apps to verify the user identity.

 - OAuth — OAuth, an open standard for authorization, provides secure access to the app, empowering to act on the behalf of the user.

-Authentication and Authorization for Angular based SPAs
+ASP.NET Core Authentication and Authorization for Angular based SPAs

 Let’s say you are developing a SPA based on Angular, you will find the support for the authentication and API authorization within the Angular module itself, which is present in the API authorization directory.